Find out about the different types of surgery for stomach cancer.

 UK guidelines for keyhole surgery

-The National Institute for Health and Clinical Excellence has guidelines for keyhole surgery.
+The National Institute for Health and Care Excellence (NICE) has guidelines for keyhole surgery.
 These state that surgeons can use it to remove cancer of the stomach but they must:

 - tell people having the surgery about the risks and benefits